 You know how to look at omnichannel content as building blocks.
 Your first step into the world of micro-content has been taken.
-As omnichannel content is used across the organization you need be highly collaborative and manage micro-content differently.
+As omnichannel content is used across the organization you need to be highly collaborative and manage micro-content differently.

 The reasons why you should manage micro-content separately